rdbcache/rdbcache.github.io/01_apis.md

       "trace_id" : "40337bdb704242b98b5830d8eee37a0a"
     }

-    * in URL indicates that server will generate a hash key for the data. user_table can be any table with primary key or unique key. timestamp is the server system time at before sending the response. duration is in seconds.
-It is the time that server used to accomplish the request. key is the hash key.
-It also maps to the data record through primary (or unique) key. trace_id is an id for late retrieving error(s) associated with this request.
+- \* (asterisk) in URL indicates that server will generate a hash key for the return data.
+- user_table can be any table with primary key or unique key.
+- timestamp is the server system time at before sending the response.
+- duration is in seconds.
+It is the time that server used to accomplish the request.
+- key is the hash key.
+It also maps to the data record through primary (or unique) key.
+- trace_id is an id for late retrieving error(s) associated with this request.

 ## Summary